-Overall, our results underscore that the performance degradation observed in asynchronous training is not an unavoidable cost of staleness but rather a byproduct of optimizer sensitivity to delay. \Ourmethod{} effectively eliminates this bottleneck, unlocking a new regime for bubble-free execution at scale.
+Overall, our results underscore that the performance degradation in asynchronous training is not an unavoidable cost of staleness but rather a byproduct of optimizer sensitivity to delay. \Ourmethod{} effectively eliminates this bottleneck, unlocking a new regime for bubble-free execution at scale.